darrylcauldwell/darrylcauldwell.github.io/_posts/2019-12-31-vegetarianuary.md

 ## Yoga

 I tried yoga first while working in India some fifteen years ago.
 Being on the tall side I've always been conscious of my back health and found yoga helped.
 I used to regularly attend yoga sessions in evenings.
-When I joined VMware I was a remote member of a team based in the US and team meetings clashed.
-More recently our team has restructured and team now is EMEA based.
+I changed jobs te be a remote member of a team based in the US and team meetings clashed.
+More recently our team has restructured and team now is more EMEA based.
 Since the re-organization I had not got around to re-joining the yoga sessions.

 **Measurable Goal** - Attend at least three of the four weekly yoga sessions